adnanebrahimi/blog/cl24cgvk1013nopnv6gys29mv.md

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1650261505659/lfj0rpt1B.png)

-## Conclusion
+# Conclusion

-With this approach you can serve your heavy application SEO-friendly and User-friendly at the same time.
+With this approach, you can serve your heavy application SEO-friendly and User-friendly at the same time.

 Please check out the source code at https://github.com/adnanebrahimi/angular-csr-ssr and don't forget to leave a comment if you like it.